Strunzdesign/snet-gateway/doc/protocol.md

 - The length field consists of 12 bits allowing payloads from 0 to 4191 bytes.
 Thus, the MTU is 4191.
 Sending empty frames is allowed but not recommended.
 - The reserved bits **MUST BE** set to zero as long as no specific meaning was assigned to them.
-A protocol entity is allowed to consider a reserved bit that was set as a violation of the protocol.
+A protocol entity is allowed to consider a reserved bit that was set by the peer as a violation of the protocol.

 Mode of operation:
 - This frame format is the same for frames sent to and received from the gateway.